Shoshenq II: Identification of King Heqakheperre Shoshenq II

 Kitchen inferred from the regnal dates of Year 3 and Year 33 found on linen bandages from the Ramesseum mummy of the Prophet of Amun Nakhtefmut, which was buried with a leather menat-tab naming King Osorkon I, that this indicated a co-regency between Osorkon I and his son, Shoshenq Q, who would then be best identified with King Heqakheperre Shoshenq, with Year 33 of Osorkon I corresponding to Year 3 of Heqakheperre Shoshenq.
 Kitchen thought, moreover, that Shoshenq Q/Heqakheperre Shoshenq then died before his father Osorkon I, which is why the latter was succeeded by another son, Takelot I. Kitchen's reconstruction was tentatively accepted by several scholars.
 However, the case for a co-regency on the basis of this evidence proved elusive.
-The dates from Nakhtefmut's mummy were not inscribed on the same bandage, and Hartwig Altenmüller's study of the funerary equipment of Egyptian mummies revealed that bandages produced in quantity over a long span of time and dated many years apart could find their way to the same mummy.
-For example, another mummy from the reign of Osorkon I, that of Khonsu-maakheru in Hamburg, had bandages dated to Years 11, 12, and 23 of (apparently) Osorkon I; similarly, the mummy of Djedptahiufankh A had bandages dated to Years 5, 10, and 11 of Shoshenq I. Altenmüller consequently did not posit any co-regency and assigned Year 33 to Osorkon I and Year 3 to his successor Takelot I. Accordingly, most scholars have abandoned the hypothetical co-regency between Osorkon I and his son, although Kitchen continued to maintain his stance.
+The dates from Nakhtefmut's mummy were not inscribed on the same bandage but rather on separate bandages, and Hartwig Altenmüller's study of the funerary equipment of Egyptian mummies revealed that the bandages produced in quantity over a long span of time and dated many years apart could find their way to the same mummy.
+For example, another mummy from the reign of Osorkon I, that of Khonsu-maakheru in Hamburg, had bandages dated to Years 11, 12, and 23 of (apparently) Osorkon I; similarly, the mummy of Djedptahiufankh A had bandages dated to Years 5, 10, and 11 of Shoshenq I. As these two near contemporary examples show, the temple priests simply reused whatever old or recycled linens which they could gain access to for their mummification rituals.
+Altenmüller consequently did not posit any co-regency and assigned Year 33 to Osorkon I and Year 3 to his successor Takelot I. Accordingly, most scholars have abandoned the hypothetical co-regency between Osorkon I and his son, although Kitchen continued to maintain his stance.